shortishly/pgec/README.md

 create publication pub for table xy;
 ```

+Leave the SQL shell running, start `pgec` in another terminal. `pgec`
-Start `pgec`, acting as an edge cache for publication.
-All data from
+will act as an edge cache for publication we have just created.
+All
-the tables in the publication are retrieved, in a single transaction
+data from the tables in the publication are retrieved, in a single
-(using an extended query with batched execute).
-Once the initial data
+transaction (using an extended query with batched execute).
+Once the
-has been collected, streaming replication is then started, receiving
+initial data has been collected, streaming replication is then
-changes that have applied since the transaction snapshot to ensure no
+started, receiving changes that have applied since the transaction
-loss of data.
+snapshot to ensure no loss of data.
+Streaming replication continues
+keeping `pgec` as an upto date cache of data.

 ```shell
 docker run \